aaronbloomfield/ics/hws/hw-buffer.md

 Go to [https://www.virginiacyberrange.org/](https://www.virginiacyberrange.org/).
 You should have already signed up for the last assignment; if not, see that one for how to do so.

 Once you log in, click on the course.
-There will then be a list of exercise environments at the bottom of the page -- there should be only one, called "Buffer Overflow HW Environment".
-Click on it, then click on the power button on the page that appears (it's in the lower left of the page).
+There will then be a list of exercise environments at the bottom of the page -- click on the one called "Buffer Overflow HW Environment", then click on the power button on the page that appears (it's in the lower left of the page).
 It will take a minute or so to start (boot).
 Once it does, hit the play button (the right-arrow that replaced the power button) to attach to a screen in the virtual environment.

 You can load up a terminal via one of the icons on the bottom of the screen.
 You will then have to install a bit of the software.
 To do so, enter the following two commands: